ToolGits/ToolCL/README.md

 > **Keep it small, keep it portable, keep it simple.**

-The project intentionally avoids unnecessary abstraction and complexity.

-Each component should have a clear purpose, a small API, and remain easy to understand.

-ToolCL is not intended to provide everything at once.
-Its goal is to provide **useful foundations that remain simple to work with**.
+The project focuses on keeping its APIs and internal structure simple, understandable, and maintainable.

+ToolCL also values **compatibility and backwards compatibility**.

+Whenever practical, existing APIs and behavior are preserved so that projects can continue using previous versions of the framework while newer functionality is introduced.

+However, backwards compatibility is not guaranteed in every situation.
+Breaking changes may occasionally be necessary as ToolCL evolves.

+The goal is to balance **simplicity, portability, compatibility, and continuous development**.

 ---